bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 entropy but the functional form.
 It starts out with an observation in physical systems involving a collection of equivalent elementary units where:

-* Elementary units (e.g. particles) can take on some associated probability :math:`p_j` of taking on some numeric value :math:`j` (e.g. energy level), i.e., random variables.
+* Elementary units (e.g. particles) have some associated probability :math:`p_j` of taking on some numeric value :math:`j` (e.g. energy level), i.e., random variables.
 * We observe some measurable quantity :math:`U` of the entire system (e.g. average temperature).